rodrigouroz/holidays-app/README.md

 ## TODO

+- Add Unit tests
 - Implement more question types
+- Show examples of questions (https://typeitjs.com/ ?)
-- Implement a way for an user to send a report if a question was not properly
+- Implement a way for an user to rate an answer (thumbs up or thumbs down)
-- Show examples of questions
+  - Thumbs up should train and validate the response in wit.ai
+  - Thumbs down could go to a google spreadsheet for manual analysis
-- Add more design (footer is not visible)
+- Add more design (footer is not visible, holidays in the world section occupies a lot of space)
-- Add Unit tests
-- Add Linting
 - Convert to TypeScript ?
+- React testing library
 - Externalize strings to constant